Cotopaxi National Park, Ecuador

-Home to one of the most iconic volcanoes in South America and spread a over wide-open alpine landscape, this national park is not to be missed.
+Home to one of the most iconic volcanoes in South America, this park also features a wide-open alpine landscape.
 At a staggering 19,347 feet (5,897 m), the Cotopaxi Volcano is the focal point of the park.

 The Cotopaxi National Park is easily accessed from the Pan-American highway, and lies just a few miles north of Latacunga.
 The park’s boundaries encompass 205 square miles (330 sq km), providing ample opportunity for visitors to roam its vast, barren landscape.
 Keep an eye out for the condors, hawks and wild horses that inhabit the park.